 This is the type of difference shown by the first two words in the list above.
 Registers are different ways of using language according to purposes and contexts.
 Examples of purposes/contexts that give rise to definite registers are formal academic writing, everyday conversations, newspaper reports, and legal documents.
 The way of using English in each of these – their registers – can be identified through both vocabulary and grammar that are more common in them than in English as a whole.

 The register of academic writing is particularly discussed within this blog in the posts 46.
 How to Avoid “I”, “We” and “You” and 108.
 Formal and Informal Words.
-Examples of conversational English words are get, big and a lot.
+Examples of non-academic, conversational English words are get, big and a lot.
 A word found mostly in newspapers is poll meaning “election”, while one typical of legal documents is party meaning “a person who signs an agreement”.
 The register of remuneration above is legal or business English, while pay is more characteristic of conversation or newspaper writing.
 For more examples, see 166.
 Appropriacy in Professional English.